JustinWoodring/RoboCo-term/CONTRIBUTING.md

-**Note: This is a relatively new project so with that in mind the code I have uploaded does not yet meet all the standards specified.**
+**Note: This is a relatively new project so with that in mind, the code I have uploaded does not yet meet all the standards specified.**

 **Guidelines**
 ---